-The goal for 2012 is to continue outlining the potential of the Ixtaca Zone and Ixtaca North Zones.
+The Company has expanded to a four drill exploration program designed to enable the calculation of a preliminary resource estimate and to continue outlining the potential of the Ixtaca Zone, Ixtaca North Zones and Northeast Extension.
 Drilling is also planned on other targets on the property that have the potential for vein mineralization similar to that of the Ixtaca zone.
 This program will be funded and managed by the Company.